appacademy/dotfiles/README.md

 ### Windows

 You can install Ruby, MySQL, Node, and all our other dependencies in Windows, but be forewarned: **this can be a massive headache**.
-If you choose to go this route, you're totally on your own.
+The packages and installation instructions may be very different, and if you run into any problems, you're totally on your own.
 Our instructors are trained on Macs and the Windows architecture is just too different for us to be able to help you debug issues.